 Stock markets have never risen in a straight line.
 But since 1900, the United States has had the best-performing stock market in the world, with an annualized average return of 6.7% after inflation (Credit Suisse Annual Yearbook 2022 edition).

-While historical returns cannot guarantee future returns, they might enlighten us on what to expect in the future.
+While historical returns cannot guarantee future returns, they might enlighten us on what to expect.

 Why does the stock market rise over the long term?

-Many believe that the Fed controls the stock market, or that the Illuminati is pulling strings.
-While there are many factors influencing the stock market in the short term, in reality, the main reason the stock market goes up over time is that the economy is growing and companies are making more money.
+Many believe that the Fed controls the stock market or that the Illuminati is pulling strings.
+While many factors influence the stock market in the short term, in reality, the main reason the stock market goes up over time is that the economy is growing and companies are making more money.

 Here are some simple statistics on the U.S. economy and stock market since 1928: